obliquid/jslardo/README.md

 users are able to register to the application, create their own models (mongoose schemas), views, controllers, websites and pages. all management is done without writing code, and all user contents (the data, but also models/views and controllers) are shareable between registered users.
 NOTE: jslardo is on heavy development, keep updated frequently and be patient with bugs and not yet implemented functionalities.

+## try it now
+we have a public installation of jslardo that should be aligned to master repository revision: http://weadmin.it/ (to create contents you must first register)

 ## it's based upon?
 jslardo starts as a node.js express application, backed up by mongodb with mongoose. as a template engine jslardo internally uses jade.